ifm/ifm3d-ros2/README.md

 - cv_bridge
 - vision_opencv
 - launch_testing
+- launch_testing_ament_cmake

-On debian based systems they may be installed as follows:
+On debian based systems they may be installed as follows (replacing `eloquent` with your target ROS2 disto)
 ```
 $ sudo apt install ros-eloquent-cv-bridge ros-eloquent-vision-opencv \
-    ros-eloquent-launch-testing
+    ros-eloquent-launch-testing ros-eloquent-launch-testing-ament-cmake
 ```

 ### Building from source